a-hansen/aon/README.md

 byte can be used for both the type and the value.
 ```
 <Unsigned-Int> ::= <unsigned-int5> | <unsigned-int8> | <unsigned-int16> | <unsigned-int32>
-<unsigned-int5>  ::= 0x80
+<unsigned-int5>  ::= 0xE0
 <unsigned-int8>  ::= "u" uint8
 <unsigned-int16> ::= "U" uint16
 <unsigned-int32> ::= "v" uint32
 ```
-* Unsigned-int5 can be identified with the bitmask 0x80.
+* Unsigned-int5 can be identified with the bitmask 0xE0.
 The value is stored in the 5 lowest order bits.
-To encode use (value | 0x80).
+* To encode: value | 0xE0
-To read, use (value & 0x1F).
+* To decode: read() & 0x1F

 #### Binary (byte array)
 Requires 2 to 5 bytes in addition to the byte array.